 All projects will be submitted on Google Drive.
 Advisers will upload projects to the Drive folder and fill out a sheet with individual and group information.
 Each school will have their own folder, and a designated folder will be established for Junior Data Jam submissions.
-All project materials must be submitted electronically by March 8.
-Visual and written files must be uploaded as PDFs and videos must be uploaded onto YouTube.
-All video links must be included in the report.
+All project materials must be submitted electronically by March 10, 2023.
+The report and creative project must be uploaded as a single PDF and videos must be uploaded onto YouTube.
+All video links must be included in the report, and note that they must be 5 minutes or less